BBieganowski/pymicrostructure/docs/getting_started.md

-# Getting Started with MicrostructPy
+# Getting Started with PyMicrostructure

-MicrostructPy is designed with a modular structure, allowing you to easily create and customize market simulations.
+PyMicrostructure is designed with a modular structure, allowing you to easily create and customize market simulations.
 The main components of the library interact as follows:

 1. **Markets**: The core of the simulation.
 They manage the order book, execute trades, and maintain the state of the market.
 2. **Traders**: Entities that interact with the market by submitting orders.